Trainee Awards at Sleep

 Trainee Merit Award

 Trainee Merit Awards are financial awards which are approximately the cost of registration for SLEEP 2020, a certificate, and recognition in an SRS Update.
-To be eligible for a Trainee Merit Award, trainees must have submitted an abstract for the SLEEP 2020 meeting; complete/submit the application, attend the full Trainee Day, Sunday June 14, 2020 and submit an evaluation, on site.
-All merit award winners will be notified no later than March 31, 2020.
+To be eligible for a Trainee Merit Award, trainees must have submitted an abstract for the SLEEP 2020 meeting; complete/submit the application, attend the full Trainee Day, and submit an evaluation.
+View the full schedule here and register by clicking here.

 Grant Writing Workshop Award

-On Saturday, June 13, 2020, a Grant Writing Workshop will be held for a select group of trainees seeking guidance in grant writing development.
-The full-day workshop will include speakers, interactive panels, and small group discussions.
+The 2020 Grant Writing Workshop will be held for a select group of trainees seeking guidance in grant writing development.
+The virtual workshop will include speakers, interactive panels, and small group discussions.
 Topics will include practical information on the grant writing process, from initial planning to funding, as well as an opportunity to have specific aims reviewed by a faculty member.
-An application is required.
-All workshop participants will be notified no later than March 31, 2020.
-Full schedule can be viewed here.

 SLEEP Meeting Mentor Program (SMMP) Award